 What to Expect in an Ultrasound Exam

-Here’s what you should know if your doctor refers you for or orders ultrasound examination.
+Here’s what you should know if your doctor refers you for an ultrasound examination.
 First, ultrasound is considered to be safe when used by qualified, credentialed sonographer and properly monitored.

 Before you go, the hospital or clinic may provide you with information about preparing for your ultrasound exam.
 These instructions can be essential to having a complete and optimal test, so please follow them.
 An ultrasound is a medical exam, and at the facility you will be asked to discuss your health information and may be asked to adjust/remove clothing or change into a gown.